j9311/j9311/README.md

 🔭 I'm an AWS Certified Cloud Practitioner with a 400+ hour software development certification yearning for a challenging position in Cloud Architecture / Development.
 I am scheduled for my AWS Solutions Architect - Associate exam in mid December 2021.
 I value sincerity from/with coworkers and simplicity in solutions design.
 I'll always be working towards learning and helping others reach their true potential. 🔭

-🌱 I’m currently looking to collaborate on a 5G Edge Computing Project using AWS, Raspberry Pi, and moisture sensors...🌱
+🌱 I’m currently looking to collaborate on a 5G Edge Computing Project using AWS, Raspberry Pi, and moisture sensors... message me here or email me at jpawstestacct @ gmail . com🌱

 <!--
 **j9311/j9311** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.